What is it?

 - appearing with unexplained money, gifts or possessions

 - showing signs of a sexually transmitted infection (STI)

 - having mood swings and changes in temperament

 - using drugs and alcohol

 - displaying inappropriate sexualised behaviours, such as over familiarity with strangers, dressing in a sexualised manner or sending sexualised images by phone ("sexting")

 Affected people may also show signs of physical harm, such as bruising or cigarette burns.

 The NSPCC offers advice on how to protect children who may be at risk of sexual exploitation.
 It advises:

 - helping children understand their bodies and sex in a way that is appropriate to their age

 - developing an open and trusting relationship so children feel they can talk to you about anything

 - explaining the difference between safe secrets (such as a surprise party) and unsafe secrets (things that make them unhappy or uncomfortable)

 - teaching children to respect family boundaries, such as privacy in sleeping, dressing and bathing

-- teaching children self-respect and how to say no and that only they should decide what they do with their bodies
+- teaching children how to say no and that only they should decide what they do with their bodies

 - supervising Internet and television use

 If you suspect that a child or young person has been or is being sexually exploited, the NSPCC recommends you should not confront the alleged abuser.
 Confronting them may place the child in greater danger and may give the abuser time to confuse or threaten them into silence.

 Instead, seek professional advice.
 Discuss your concerns with your local authority children’s services (safeguarding team), the police or an independent organisation such as the NSPCC.
 They may be able to provide advice on how to prevent further abuse and how to talk to the child to get an understanding of the situation.